What to Expect on the Camino

 Staying in an albergue is a group experience, usually in a bunkroom.
 Bringing some earplugs can save you from sleepless nights due to snorers.
 And an eye mask can help you sleep when the early risers start turning on the lights.
 The room are not gender-segregated, but the bathrooms usually are.

 You can also find family-run hotels, guesthouses and B&Bs in the €25-€45 range.
 In larger cities, you can use a hotel booking site and find business and luxury hotels.
-The pinnacle of the accommodation pyramid is the Spanish Parador hotel chain, which is a network of historic hotels.
+And for a splurge, you can try the Spanish Parador hotel chain, which is a network of historic hotels.

 Do I Need Reservations?